Michelle Wilkinson – MOVING NATURALLY

 Michelle gives thanks to the participants of her sessions and workshops who are on their own roads to self-discovery and have passionately supported this Moving Naturally work over the last decade in some cases even two decades.
 She feels deep gratitude to land and seascapes which hold her and wisely guide her in the river of life.
 She thanks the county dance agency Dance in Devon for continued dance opportunities, funding and connection into a wider dance community www.danceindevon.org.uk

 From 2017-2019 Michelle brought her community work and artistic personal development to an MA in Dance and Somatic Well-being at the university of Central Lancaster; see Solos page of website for module projects.
+In 2020 she registered as a Somatic Movement Educator (ISMETA).

 Michelle would like to thank her husband Nigel, their son and daughter and other family and friends who have been a big part of the Moving Naturally adventure.